swapn7038/PHP-Tutorials/YahooBaba/CRUD/readme.md

 3. PDO -> this is latest method, jo 2 methods upar diye he ye uknse advance or more secure he.

 ---

+While using database, dont make any mistake.
+If you keep db half completed them it will not open another time.

+---

+Why I am learning this things.
+=> In future I can earn money from these skills.
+Can get job, and its also a fun to learn this things.